rmcintosh/drone/README.md

 ./drone -l 123123

-Lookups can be done with either an IP address/CIDR range or with an Incident ID (the script should gracefully detect which one you've supplied)
+Lookups can be done with either an IP address/CIDR range or with an Incident ID